oracle/atg-commerce-iaas/BCCTools/README.md

 /com/oracle/ateam/bcctools/BCCActor/addTarget

 # CURL examples
 The following are a few curl examples of interacting with the REST services.
+Note that the complete URL must follow the ATG MVC REST framework format.
+For example, the URL to get a session confirmation number is /atg/rest/SessionConfirmationActor.
+That must be prefixed with /rest/model.

 ## Get a session confirmation number and JSESSIONID
 Request: